RickStrahl/Westwind.QueueMessageManager/Readme.md

 as data stores.

 ###Typical Processing###
-A typical messaging process with the Queueing components goes like this:
+A typical messaging process with the Queuing components goes like this:

 * Client creates a message object and sets its properties to pass data in for processing.
 Typically you set the 'Action' property and one of the